 pass for works by Edward Hopper.”

 He studied painting at the University at Albany (NY).
-Since 1993 when he first began showing, David has had or participated in over one hundred fifty local, regional, and national exhibitions.
+Since 1993 when he first began showing, David has had or participated in well over one hundred fifty local, regional, and national exhibitions.
 He has shown in New York, Chicago, on Cape Cod and Martha’s Vineyard in Massachusetts, and in Fairfield, Connecticut, and of course throughout upstate New York.
-His oil paintings, giclée prints, and reproductions are found in private and corporate collections all across the United States, as well as in England, France, and Switzerland, and in the permanent collection of the Schenectady (NY) Museum.
+His oil paintings, giclée prints, and reproductions are found in private and corporate collections all across the United States, as well as in England, France, Switzerland, Australia, and in the permanent collection of the Schenectady (NY) Museum.
 Arsenault has also served as an exhibition juror, conducted painting demonstrations and critiques, published articles, and is a juried member of the Rockport Art Association & Museum (2015).
 He is also former co-director of the Schenectady New York Oakroom Artists, one of the oldest membership-by-invitation artist associations in the United States.

 It was October 22nd, 2014 when the team from WMHT-TV's Public Television program "AHA" (A House for Art) arrived at my upstate New York studio to talk and film me at work.
 Click the image to see WMHT-TV's AHA! episode "Light" which began with a segment about my work (running time: 4:37).
 A feature on Edward Hopper in New York and three more interesting segments follow.
 Total time around 27 minutes.
 If you'd like to see my segment only, click to see it on YouTube!